Skip to content

 The platform includes a help center with detailed articles and an AI assistant that handles about half of all support requests in over 50 languages.

 Enterprise clients get dedicated Customer Success Managers with direct contact details.
-That’s the highest level of support you can get as a Deel client.
+That’s the highest level of support you can get as a Deel customer.

 Deel reports that 91% of issues are resolved in the first interaction.